 B12: Cobalamin is a coenzyme that is essential in the metabolism of every cell in the human body.
 A deficiency can lead to anemia, elevated homocysteine, peripheral neuropathy, memory loss and other cognitive problems.

-Top Prescription Drugs That Can Cause Memory Loss And Brain Issues
+These Prescription Drugs Can Cause Memory Loss And Brain Issues

 If you are taking any prescription medication, the odds are that it falls into one of these three categories of drugs known to cause memory loss and other cognitive problems: